timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 ### Understanding Dependencies ###

-Here is a couple of classes that will get refactored with each lesson:
+Here are a couple of classes that will get refactored throughout this chapter:

 {% highlight ruby %}
 class Gear